FURSA (meaning “Opportunity” in Swahili) is an initiative to assist disabled people to create their own sustainable enterprises.

 Many communities throughout this rural region became totally cut off due to no public transport and restricted movement from outside of the region.
 Welsh government’s Wales for Africa emergency Covid-19 response fund joint funded a ResponsABLE assistance emergency mission to reach out and support communities throughout the region with food and basic provisions.

-As the roads in this region are only passable by four wheel drive vehicles, suitable motorbikes or by foot so two motorcycles were purchased along with food and basic provisions.
+As the roads in this region are only passable by four wheel drive vehicles, suitable motorbikes or by foot, two motorcycles were purchased along with food and basic provisions.
 The three FURSA cooperatives began making soap, candles, face masks which over a period of six months were continually distributed throughout the Kibwezi region.

 Much of the food distributed was also grown and harvested by Fursa groups.
 The Fursa project has come together and proving that disabled people and their families have real worth.
 Traditional stigmas disabled people had to deal with began to disappear and the foundations of their Fursa enterprises were established.